azuhayer/Cyclistic-Case-Study/README.md

 As part of the Cyclistics analytics marketing team, my job will be to figure out how annual and casual riders use Cyclistic bikes differently and use those insights to design a strategy to encourage casual riders to become annual members.

 ### ***Prepare***
+The data that I will be utlizing to help the company come to a business decision are the ```Divvy_Trips_2019_Q1.csv``` and ```Divvy_Trips_2020_Q1.csv```  CSV files.
+Both of these files have been made available through the Motivate International Inc. under this [license](https://divvybikes.com/data-license-agreement).
+With the help of various data analysis tools these public datasets will allow me to explore how annual members and casual riders use Cyclistic bikes differently.

+There are no issues regarding bias or credibility in these datasets as they come from a reputable source based on the license.

 ### ***Process***